psripathy/LEARNING/MultiThreadinVsAsynchronousPgm.md

 - The functional style code is great as long as we don;t have to deal with exceptions.
 With exception this quickly turns into a mess.

-- With virtual threads(similar to async/await in JS), the structure of asynvhronous imperative style code is the same as the structure of synchrounous imperative style code.
+- With virtual threads(similar to async/await in JS) since Java 21, the structure of asynvhronous imperative style code is the same as the structure of synchrounous imperative style code.